html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h2 id="toc-style-disbtributed-nodes">Styling distributed nodes</h2>

-`.applyAuthorStyles`/`.resetStyleInheritance` are strictly for effecting the styling of the nodes defined in the Shadow DOM.
+`.applyAuthorStyles`/`.resetStyleInheritance` are strictly for effecting the styling behavior of the nodes defined **in** the Shadow DOM.

-Distributed nodes are a different beast because they're not logically in the Shadow DOM; they're still children of the host element and are swizzled into place at "render time."
+Distributed nodes are a different beast.
+They're not logically in the Shadow DOM; they're still children of the host element which are swizzled into place at "render time."
 Naturally, they get their styles from the document they're in (the host's document).
-The only exception to that is they might gain additional styles from the place they have been swizzled into (the Shadow DOM).
+The only exception to that rule is that they may gain additional styles from the place they've been swizzled into (the Shadow DOM).

 <h3 id="toc-distributed">::distributed() pseudo element</h3>

-Distributed nodes are children of the host element.
-How then do we target + style them from within the Shadow DOM?
+If distributed nodes are children of the host element.
+How then do we target + style them from *within* the Shadow DOM?
 The answer is the `::distributed()` pseudo element.
-It's the first-ever *functional* pseudo element.
-It's parameter is a CSS selector.
+It's the first-ever *functional* pseudo element which takes a CSS selector for its parameter.

 Let's see a simple example: